XpiritCommunityEvents/HOL/migration.md

 AZURE_DEVOPS_INSTANCE_URL=https://dev.azure.com/xpirit
 ```

-now run the following command:
+Now run the following command:
 > $ valet audit azure-devops --output-dir .

 This will run the tool with the options you specified in the .env.local file.

-The output of this audit run will result in a set of files that got generated to become the future action workflows and a summary page that contains the autput of the audit.
+The output of this audit run will result in a set of files that got generated to become the future action workflows and a summary page that contains the output of the audit.
 Here you can see how the migration will happen and how successfull it will be.
-Note not everythign will be migrated and manual fixes are needed to succeed
+Note not everything will be migrated and manual fixes are needed to succeed.

 Inspect the file **audit_summary.md** and look at the results of the audit migration

 # Execute the migration
-Now we are going to migrate on eof the successfull pipelines.
+Now we are going to migrate one of the successfull pipelines.
 For this we need to make changes to the .env.local. file or pass in the arguments at the commandline.
 Make changes to the .env.local. file and add the following parameters to the file: